MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-change-basic-settings.md

 -   In the centre, you find the **Activities** area, which shows current data and can be clicked or tapped to view more detailed information.
 Key performance indicators (KPIs) can be set up to display a selected chart for a visual representation of, for example, cash flow or income and expenses.
 You can also build up a list of favourite customers on the Role Centre for business accounts that you do business with often or need to pay special attention to.

 ### <a name="to-change-the-role"></a>To change the role
-The default role is **Business Manager** , but you can select another role to use a role centre that fits your needs better.
+The default role is **Business Manager**, but you can select another role to use a role centre that fits your needs better.
 1. In the top right corner, choose the **Settings** icon ![Settings](media/ui-experience/settings_icon_small.png "Settings icon for role centre"), and then choose the **My Settings** action.
 2. On the **My Settings** page, in the **Role** field, select the role that you want to use by default.
-For example, select **Accountant** .
+For example, select **Accountant**.
 3. Choose the **OK** button.

 ## <a name="company"></a><a name="company"></a>Company
-A company functions as a container for data in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+A company functions as a container for data in [!INCLUDE[prod_short](includes/prod_short.md)].
 There can be multiple companies in a database, but only one can be selected at a time.

 The default company is called CRONUS and contains demonstration data only.
 You can create a new company with custom data.
 For more information, see [Creating New Companies](about-new-company.md).